Social and Behavioral Sciences concentration coordinator

 Dr. Varnes has worked in college health at UF for over 15 years, first as a public health practitioner with UF’s Area Health Education Program (AHEC) and later with GatorWell Health Promotion Services.
 She joined UF as faculty in 2014, and joined the College of PHHP in 2021.
 Dr. Varnes is a Master Certified Health Education Specialist (MCHES), and also a member of the Motivational Interviewing Network of Trainers (MINT).

 Focusing on psychosocial health, Dr. Varnes’s research and academic interests are specific to interpersonal violence, objectification, and gender role expectations; inclusivity and accessibility for persons with disabilities; and professional preparation.
-In her teaching, advising, and mentoring, she aims to instill concepts of empowerment, compassion, acceptance, and cultural competency/humility in future professionals.
+In her teaching, advising, and mentoring, she aims to empower others and emphasizes, compassion, acceptance, and cultural competency/humility in future professionals.

 Ashby F Walker Ph.D.